cdapio/coopr/docs/docs/source/overview/security.rst

 Security
 ===================

-At Continuuity, we take security very seriously and invest a lot of time to make sure we secure communication between different aspects of any system that we build.
+At Cask Data, we take security very seriously and invest a lot of time to make sure we secure communication between different aspects of any system that we build.
 Continuuity Loom beta release does not include a lot of much needed security features, but upcoming releases of Continuuity Loom will make it secure and more reliable for provisioning clusters.
 This document describes how we are planning to secure different aspects of Continuuity Loom.

 .. figure:: security-diagram.png
     :align: right